Brazil country brief

 For the latest economic data refer to the Brazil country fact sheet [PDF 45 KB].

-Growth in 2012 was 0.9 per cent, with inflation at 5.4 per cent.
-Brazil's unemployment rate is around 6 per cent (June 2013), some 15 million new formal jobs have been created in recent years and the amount of available credit is now more than five times higher than in 2002.
-The World Economic Forum Global Competitiveness Index for 2012-13 ranked Brazil 48 out of 144 countries and the World Bank's 2012 rankings for 'ease of doing business' placed Brazil 130 out of 185.
+Growth in 2013 was estimated to be 2.3 per cent, with inflation at 6.3 per cent.
+Brazil's unemployment rate averaged around 5.5 per cent in 2013, some 15 million new formal jobs have been created in recent years and the amount of available credit is now more than five times higher than in 2002.
+The World Economic Forum Global Competitiveness Index for 2012-13 ranked Brazil 48 out of 144 countries and the World Bank's 2014 rankings for 'ease of doing business' placed Brazil 116 out of 189.

 Externally, Mercosul is the most important economic grouping for Brazil.
 Under the Mercosul treaty, tariffs between members are lowered gradually on most products and common external tariffs are applied to non-members.
-Mercosul represents a market of over 270 million people with a combined GDP in 2012 of more than US$3.3 trillion.
+Mercosul represents a market of over 270 million people with an estimated combined GDP in 2013 of more than US$3.6 trillion.

 Under the 2012 Australia-Brazil Strategic Partnership, leaders agreed to hold regular leaders' meetings, Foreign and Trade Minister consultations at least every two years, and expand the bilateral senior officials' meetings to include defence representatives in a “Strategic Dialogue”.
 The Strategic Partnership contains initiatives aimed at improving bilateral links, including education, resources and energy, science and technology and trade and investment as well as furthering multilateral and regional cooperation.